 There are many other types of business licenses and permits.
 Check with your state and industry standards.

-As your new business begins making transactions, you need a way to track incoming and outgoing money.
-You must keep records of your business transactions and report them to the government.
+When you own a business, you can’t just track income and expenses all willy-nilly.
+You need a reliable way to track all incoming and outgoing money.
+Why?
+Because you must keep records of your business transactions and report them to the government.

 There are several solutions when it comes to accounting for small business.
 You can hire a bookkeeper, do accounting by hand, or use accounting software.

-Hiring an in-house bookkeeper or outsourcing an accountant is the most expensive accounting solution.
-You will either compensate the employee and pay employer taxes or pay accountant fees.
+Hiring an in-house bookkeeper or frequently outsourcing an accountant is the most expensive accounting solution.
+You either compensate the employee and pay employer taxes or pay ongoing accountant fees.

-Though passing your books onto someone else is pricey, you don’t have to handle your accounting.
+Though passing your books onto someone else is pricy, you don’t have to handle your accounting.
 You save the most time by hiring an accountant.

 Doing your accounting by hand is the least expensive method of accounting.
-But, you will spend a lot of work hours doing bookkeeping tasks.
+But, you’ll spend a lot of work hours doing bookkeeping tasks.
 You can record transactions in a spreadsheet.

 Using accounting software is a cost-effective way to manage your accounting.
 You can find an affordable software program that allows you to enter transactions.
-The software will automatically generate accurate totals for you.
-Often, customer service representatives are available to answer your questions.
+The software automatically generates accurate totals for you.
+Often, customer service representatives are available to answer software-related questions.

 Accounting software can save you time and money as you launch your new business.
 But, there are many different types of programs available.
 Learn how to choose the right accounting software for your business by comparing functionality, features, and accounting software costs.